intel/gstreamer-media-SDK/README.md

 **Hardware requirements**

-  * Intel IvyBridge / Haswell / Broadwell / Skylake with Intel HD / Iris Pro graphics
+  * Intel IvyBridge / Haswell / Broadwell / Skylake / Kabylake with Intel HD / Iris Pro graphics
   * Intel Baytrail / Cherrytrail / Apollo Lake

 Compiling
 ---------
-GStreamer-MSDK uses the Meson build tool to build the plugins.
+GST-MFX uses the Meson build tool to build the plugins.
 You can install the latest meson packages using the pip installer program generally bundled with recent Python 3 installer packages.
 On Windows, open VS x64 native tools command prompt, and add gstreamer pkgconfig path to PKG_CONFIG_PATH if not already done: